Here's what's in the $858 billion defense bill - KESQ

 End of military Covid-19 vaccine mandate

-The controversial provision was pushed by congressional Republicans.
+The controversial provision to rescind the mandate was pushed by congressional Republicans.
 House GOP leader Kevin McCarthy said last week that the mandate’s end is “a victory for our military and for common sense.”

 But military officials and experts have warned that it could have adverse ripple effects on military readiness and the ability of service members to deploy around the world.